Rapid Support Forces: Kenya

-On 15 June 2025, Bellingcat published an investigation revealing Kenyan-labelled ammunition crates found in an RSF depot near Khartoum.
+On June 15th 2025, Bellingcat published an investigation revealing Kenyan-labelled ammunition crates found in an RSF depot near Khartoum.
 These crates, containing 14.5×114mm API cartridges and 82mm HE Mortar Bomb Type PP87, bore labels indicating delivery to the Kenyan Ministry of Defence in 2023–2024.
-Videos and images, geolocated to Salha, Omdurman, and posted between 19–21 May 2025, showed SAF soldiers with these crates, following the SAF's regain of control on 20 May 2025.
+Videos and images, geolocated to Salha, Omdurman, and posted between 19 and 21 May 2025, showed SAF soldiers with these crates, following the SAF's regain of control on 20 May 2025.

-On 24 June 2025, the Sudanese government called on Kenya to immediately cease any form of assistance to the Rapid Support Forces.
+On June 24th 2025, the Sudanese government called on Kenya to immediately cease any form of assistance to the Rapid Support Forces.
 In a separate statement on 16 June, government spokesperson Mwaura stated that Sudan's allegations were "false and misleading" and that Kenyan engagement with the RSF and SAF was strictly within the framework of the IGAD peace process.